Symbiosis-JU/Bioinformatic-pipelines/Example_analysis.md

 OK, we have all inputs to run **QUACK**

 To run Quack you need:
+- the actual script!
+Copy it from [QUACK.py](https://github.com/Symbiosis-JU/Bioinformatic-pipelines/blob/main/QUACK.py) and change permissions to make executable, as before!
 - zotu table produced by LSD (zotu_table_expanded.txt),
 - otus.tax, also produced by LSD,
 - list of blanks --- tab separated text file with names of blank (negative control) libraries with description (PCR/Extraction_blank).
-In our case whole file looks like this:
+In our case, you may want to create a file "blank_list.txt" that looks like this:
 ```
 NegExtr_GRE0619  blank_extr
 NegExtr_GRE0643  blank_extr
 NegPCR_GRE0692  blank_PCR
 NegPCR_GRE1092	blank_PCR
 ```
-...or like this?
-Make sure that the file names are correct!
+...or perhaps like this?
+Depending on your actual sample names.
+Make sure that they are correct!
 ```
 GRE0619_Neg_extr  blank_extr
 GRE0643_Neg_extr	blank_extr